didiersmith/steve/chapters/the-particle-computer.md

 "Well, that was easy," said Russell.

 Vincent laughed.
 "Steve must have chosen three people who live close to each other.
 Looks like she's at the Balmoral.
 Shall we grab a pint?"

----

-The Balmoral Hotel was a venerable institution in the neighbourhood of East Victoria Park.
-It occupied a stately old two-storey building with a wrap-around verandah, a patio, and a beer garden.
-It was surrounded by hedges and a wrought iron fence, and adorned with corgis of various designs.
-Inside, the slightly-too-slick menus, slightly-too-clean atmosphere, and slightly-too-polished staff betrayed it for what it was - one of several hundred "local" pubs owned and operated by Australian Leisure and Hospitality Group.
-Fortunately for ALH Group, the minor shame of drinking at a chain restaurant was vastly overshadowed in the minds of the public by the convenience of walking-distance beer on tap.
-The many regulars kept the trade roaring, seven nights a week.

-Russell and Vincent walked down to the pub, past the tile corgis at the front gate, and in through the door.
-Their plan had been to split up and search for Stacy separately, but that proved unnecessary - they immediately spotted her behind the bar, pouring a pint of One Fifty Lashes.
-They elbowed their way up to the bar, to grumbles of disapproval from the punters who'd gotten there first.

-Stacy finished pouring the pint, and in the process of reaching over to place it on the bar, glanced at Russell and locked eyes with him.
-She froze, and looked around.
-Catching sight of Vincent, she dropped the pint glass and shrieked.